A topic from the subject of Organic Chemistry in Chemistry.

 Alkynes and Aromatic Compounds

-Alkynes are hydrocarbons that contain a carbon-carbon triple bond.
-Aromatic compounds are hydrocarbons that have a specific ring structure called a benzene ring.
+Alkynes are hydrocarbons containing a carbon-carbon triple bond.
+Aromatic compounds are hydrocarbons with a specific ring structure called a benzene ring.

 Basic Concepts